 Møre og Romsdal is the northernmost county in Western Norway.
 The county is devided into three parts; Nordmøre, Romsdal and Sunnmøre.
 The most famous fjord is the UNESCO World Heritage protected Geirangerfjord.
 The Geiranger – Trollstigen National Tourist Route and The Atlantic Road are two famous road streches in the county.

 In the western part, the coast and the many isles are dominating the landscape.
 Long fjords and steep mountains dominates the inner part of the county.
 Well-known tourist attractions are: Trollstigen, The Troll Wall (Trollveggen), Romsdalshorn, Romsdal Gondola, the Rauma River, the Atlantic Road, the Geirangerfjord, the Hjørundfjord and the Romsdalsfjord.
 The village Isfjorden is a “hub” between all those places, and is a great place for hiking, climbing and skiing.
 Mt Kirketaket in Isfjorden is voted among the top 10 mountains in Norway for Alpine Ski Touring.

 Vestland, Northern Part (previously Sogn og Fjordane County)

 Sogn og Fjordane is the northern part of Vestland County and has the longest fjord and the largest icecap.
 It is devided into three parts; Nordfjord, Sunnfjord and Sogn.
 Here we have the westernmost point in Norway, Steinsøy.
-The Sognefjord is more than 200 kilometres long.
+The Sognefjord is more than 200 kilometers long.
 The Nærøyfjord is protected as UNESCO World Heritage.

 The outer part is dominated by coast and isles.
 In the inner part, the fjord is surrounded by steep and high mountains.
 Well-known tourist attractions are: The Nærøyfjord, the Sognefjord, the Flåm Railway, the Nigardsbreen Glacier, Veitastrond and the Austerdalsbreen Glacier, the Briksdal Glacier , Loen Skylift and Via Ferrata Loen, Jølster and the Stave Churches in Sogn.

 Hordaland is the southern part of Vestland County and is located in the centre of Western Norway.
 It is devided into five parts; Nordhordland, Midthordland, Voss, Hardanger and Sunnhordland.
 The Hardangerfjord in Hardanger, also known for its apple tree blossoming in the spring, is Norway´s second longest fjord.
 Bergen is the second largest city in Norway and is known as “The Gateway to the Fjords”.

 Bergen, Voss, Stord and Odda are the four cities in Hordaland.
 From Bergen, you can join Fjord Cruises to both the Hardangerfjord and the Sognefjord.